Medieinstitutet/loginpage-alexander-rusiecki/README.md

 username: alex, password: psw123

-Posibility to register new users.
+Possibility to register new users.

 2 users can´t have the same username.